AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/vrs/examples.md

 ---
-title: Virtual report suite API examples
+title: Virtual report suite examples
 description: Example calls that you can make to the Virtual report suite API endpoint.
 ---

-# Virtual report suite API examples
+# Virtual report suite examples

 Example calls that you can make to the Virtual report suite API endpoint.